This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

 A study found that people who ate more than 3 servings of nuts per week had a lower risk of cardiovascular disease.

-We should note that this is not a proven cause and effect relationship.
-The study only shows an association, but does not show that eating nuts directly causes a person to have less heart-related disease.
+We should note that this is not a proven cause-and-effect relationship.
+The study only shows an association but does not show that eating nuts directly causes a person to have the less heart-related disease.

 A diet that is high in carbohydrates may provide energy for the body, but it will not be able to satisfy hunger.

 For a person to maintain their weight, they need to eat a balanced diet with plenty of protein and vegetables since these can help fill the appetite and provide essential nutrients.

 A Western-style diet is usually high in carbohydrates, while an Eastern-style diet is higher in proteins and vegetables.

 The difference between Western and Eastern diets stems from cultural attitudes about food.
 The main difference between the two cultures is that Westerners have a “hunger quotient” for food, meaning that they eat when they are hungry regardless of how much they consume.

 Easterners on the other hand have an “appetite quotient” for food which includes feeling full after eating just enough of it